bou-samra/Fun-Columns-SDL/README.md

 <b>UPDATE:</b><br>
 Game in playable state now, feature complete. still needs a bit of a polish.<br>
 I really enjoyed programming this game.
 I hope you find it enjoyable to play.<br>
-Much thanks to Olivier Goguel for inspiration and moral support. :smile:
+Much thanks to Olivier Goguel for inspiration and moral support. :smile:<br>

 ## Change-log: